Leah Freeman

-Leah Irene McInerney Freeman (born February 6, 2002) is an American professional soccer player who plays as a goalkeeper for Bay FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Oregon Ducks and the Duke Blue Devils, being named Pac-12 Goalkeeper of the Year with Oregon in 2022 and ACC Goalkeeper of the Year with Duke in 2024.
+Leah Irene McInerney Freeman (born February 6, 2002) is an American professional soccer player who plays as a goalkeeper for Serie A Women club Lazio.
+She played college soccer for the Oregon Ducks and the Duke Blue Devils, winning both the Pac-12 and ACC Goalkeeper of the Year awards.
+After a stint with Bay FC, she made her professional debut for the San Diego Wave in 2026.

 Early life

 Freeman was born in Berkeley, California, to Dale and Kerry Freeman, and has three siblings.
 She played club soccer for Mustang SC, which she helped reach the ECNL national semifinals in 2018.
-She played high school soccer for Berkeley High School, where she was named first-team All-American as a junior in 2018–19.
+She played high school soccer for Berkeley High School, where she was named first-team All-American as a junior 2019.
 She committed to the University of Oregon as a freshman.

 College career

 Oregon Ducks

 Freeman became the starting goalkeeper for the Oregon Ducks as a freshman in spring 2021 after the fall season was postponed due to the COVID-19 pandemic.
 She set program records of single-season goals against average (0.74) and consecutive minutes without conceding a goal (more than five games), helping Oregon to its first winning season since 2006.
 She was named to the Pac-12 Conference all-conference third team and all-freshman team.
 In her sophomore season in fall 2021, she kept a program-record nine clean sheets and was named to the All-Pac 12 first team.
 She trained with the NWSL's Kansas City Current the following summer.

 Freeman posted a career-high 114 saves as a junior in 2022, the most by any power conference goalkeeper that year, and became the first Oregon player to be named Pac-12 Goalkeeper of the Year.
 She made a career-high 14 saves in a shutout of rival Washington.
 She underwent hip surgery after the season.
 Oregon did not qualify for the NCAA tournament during Freeman's three years there despite two winning seasons.
-She left Eugene as the program leader in career clean sheets (18) and goals against average (1.05).
+She left Eugene as the program leader in career clean sheets (19) and goals against average (1.05).

 Duke Blue Devils

-Freeman transferred to the Duke Blue Devils before the 2023 season.
+Freeman transferred to the Duke Blue Devils in 2023.
 She played all but one game for Duke and was named to the All-Atlantic Coast Conference third team.
 She saved a penalty kick by Avery Patterson in a 1–1 draw with rival North Carolina.
 In her final season in 2024, she helped lead Duke to the national No. 1 ranking and the ACC regular-season title, and she did not concede a goal during the NCAA tournament until the semifinals where they lost to North Carolina.
 She was named first-team All-ACC, first-team All-American, and the ACC Goalkeeper of the Year, becoming the first college soccer player to win that award in two different conferences.